I had a good day at the second-hand store last week!

-You may ask, “what makes a GOOD sweater?”
-Here are a few tips when purchasing sweaters for felting.
+You may ask, “What makes a good sweater?”
+Here are a few tips for purchasing sweaters for felting.

 - Make sure they are at least 80-100% wool if you want them to truly felt.

-- Thin sweaters like cashmere are nice to use as lining, but not so great for maybe a slipper sole.
+- Thin sweaters like cashmere are nice for lining, but not great for a slipper sole.

 - Thicker sweaters will only get bulkier when you wash them.
 It is good to have some of these on hand for slipper soles, purses, or projects needing some density.